AvtsVivek/LearnCpp/src/tasks/398500-UniquePointersStackVars/ReadMe.md

 5. So understand the role of stack.
 When the object gets out of scope and then destructor is called.

+6. Manually releasing memory yourself through the delete operator of raw pointers is a pain in the neck.
+Smart pointers are a a solution offered by modern C++ to release the memory automatically when the pointer manageing the memeory goes out of scope.

+7. At any given moment there can only be one pointer managing the memory

+8. Memory is automatically released when the pointer goes out of scope.
+9. We need to include <memory>, here is where the smart pointer stuff lives.

 ## References